-Carolyn Reis McCormick has been acting professionally since 1984.
-After receiving her B.A. in Philosophy from the University of Texas, she moved to Dallas to pursue theatre training at the Dallas Theatre Center.
-A member of the Texas Commission on the Arts, Carolyn has been involved with many projects such as the Imagination Celebration at the Kennedy Center and has performed lead roles in regional and stock theatre from Texas to Virginia.
-She has represented many clients in television and radio broadcasts including Air Canada, Black Eyed Pea, Lincoln Mercury, Chuck E Cheese, and Toys R Us, to name only a few.
-She currently performs a series of one woman shows based on historical characters in elementary schools throughout the Dallas area, and was a member of the improv group, Lone Star Comedy.
-Carolyn is currently working on a documentary about legendary Texas theatre director and educator Paul Baker.
+Reis McCormick has acting professionally since 1984.
+After receiving her B.A. in The Humanities from the University of Texas, she moved to Dallas to pursue theatre training at the Dallas Theatre Center.
+A member of the Texas Commission on the Arts, Reis has been involved with many projects such as the Imagination Celebration at the Kennedy Center and has performed lead roles in regional and stock theatre from Texas to Virginia in addition to indie films and network television credits from Barney to Breaking Bad.